INCEPTdk/adaptr/README.md

 #> No futility threshold (not relevant - no common control)
 #> Soften power for all analyses: 0.5
 ```

+The resulting trial specification may be calibrated to obtain a specific
+value for a certain performance metric (e.g., the Bayesian type 1 error
+rate for trial specifications with no between-arm differences) by using
+the `calibrate_trial()` function.

 Simulate a single trial using a reproducible random seed: